BryanVilca/BryanVilca/README.md

-<h1 align="center">👨‍💻 Aprendo, experimento y creo con datos</h1>
+<h1 align="center">👨‍💻 Learning, experimenting, and creating with data</h1>

 <p align="left">
-  🚀 Uso datos para entender, explicar y predecir <br>
+  🚀 Using data to understand, explain, and predict <br>
-  🎓 En formación continua en ciencia de datos (maestría en curso) <br>
+  🎓 Continuously learning in Data Science (currently pursuing a Master’s degree) <br>
-  🧠 Me apasiona compartir mis conocimientos y proyectos en Python, R y SQL
+  🧠 Passionate about sharing knowledge and projects in Python, R, and SQL
 </p>

 ---

-### 🧭 Sobre mí
+### 🧭 About Me

-Soy un entusiasta de la ciencia de datos que disfruta compartir conocimiento y construir proyectos prácticos que integran análisis, modelado y visualización.
-En este espacio documento mis aprendizajes y experiencias para ayudar a otros a entender y aplicar la ciencia de datos de manera efectiva.
+I am a data science enthusiast who enjoys sharing knowledge and building practical projects that integrate analysis, modeling, and visualization.
+In this space, I document my learning and experiences to help others understand and apply data science effectively.

 ---

-### 📚 ¿Qué encontrarás aquí?
+### 📚 What you'll find here

-- 💻 Proyectos con código en Python y R para aprender haciendo
+- 💻 Hands-on projects with Python and R code to learn by doing
-- 🧠 Explicaciones claras de modelos y análisis para entender cómo funcionan
+- 🧠 Clear explanations of models and analyses to understand how they work
-- 📊 Visualizaciones y dashboards interactivos para contar historias con datos
+- 📊 Interactive visualizations and dashboards that tell stories with data
-- 📓 Notebooks que combinan teoría y práctica, para seguir paso a paso
+- 📓 Notebooks combining theory and practice for step-by-step learning
-- 🛠️ Consejos y buenas prácticas para organizar tus proyectos de datos
+- 🛠️ Tips and best practices for organizing your data projects

 ---

-### 🛠️ Tecnologías y herramientas
+### 🛠️ Technologies and Tools

 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white) ![R](https://img.shields.io/badge/-R-276DC3?logo=r&logoColor=white) ![SQL](https://img.shields.io/badge/-SQL-4479A1?logo=database&logoColor=white) ![Power BI](https://img.shields.io/badge/-PowerBI-F2C811?logo=powerbi&logoColor=black) ![Google Colab](https://img.shields.io/badge/-Google%20Colab-F9AB00?logo=googlecolab&logoColor=white)

 ---

-### 🎯 Temas de interés
+### 🎯 Topics of Interest

-- 🤖 Machine learning supervisado y no supervisado
+- 🤖 Supervised and unsupervised machine learning
-- 📈 Análisis de series de tiempo y forecasting
+- 📈 Time series analysis and forecasting
-- 📊 Visualización avanzada y dashboards interactivos
+- 📊 Advanced visualization and interactive dashboards
 - 🧠 Deep learning

 ---

-### 🎯 Mi objetivo
+### 🎯 My Goal

-Construir un portafolio práctico y educativo que integre análisis, modelado y visualización para generar impacto real y facilitar el aprendizaje de la ciencia de datos.
+To build a practical and educational portfolio that integrates analysis, modeling, and visualization to create real impact and facilitate data science learning.

 ---

-### 🌱 En constante aprendizaje
+### 🌱 Always Learning

-Este espacio es también un diario de aprendizaje donde exploro nuevas técnicas, herramientas y metodologías para mejorar mis habilidades y aportar valor real con datos.
+This space is also a learning journal where I explore new techniques, tools, and methodologies to improve my skills and deliver real value with data.

 ---

-### 📫 Conecta conmigo
+### 📫 Connect with me

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bryanvilca/)
 [![Email](https://img.shields.io/badge/-Email-D14836?logo=gmail&logoColor=white)](mailto:bryan.vilca.m@condataperu.com)